 Since 1957, the Institute for Educational Research and Service (IERS) has provided grant-funded training and technical assistance to P/K-16 schools and community agencies across the United States.
 Our work spans the topics of child development, school safety, childhood trauma, suicide and bullying prevention, and victim advocacy, among others.
-Two of our three centers, the Montana Safe Schools Center and Co-Teach preschool, focus on students in the state of Montana, and our Montana Victim Advocate Academy trains victim advocates statewide.
+The Montana Safe Schools Center focuses on students in the state of Montana, and our Montana Victim Advocate Academy trains victim advocates statewide.
 The National Native Children's Trauma Center focuses on American Indian/Alaska Native communities across the U.S.

 Located in McGill Hall, we are a part of the University of Montana's College of Education and Human Sciences.